Marjorie Parker: Death

 Predeceased by her husband (d.
 1976), she died on 18 February 1991 at Launceston.
 She was survived by their son, her only child.

 Affiliations & legacy

 Parker was a member of the Royal Commonwealth Society, Victoria League, Launceston of which she was President from 1966–69.

-She was inducted into the Launceston Hall of Fame in 2007, and is further commemorated by the Dame Marjorie Parker Memorial Award at the University of Tasmania, funded by Soroptimist International of Launceston, of which she was president in 1951.
+The Society for the Care of Crippled Children made Parker a life member in 1973.
+She had been an executive member of the Society for many years.

+In 1974, she was made a life member of the National Council of Australian Women, of which she had been deputy chairperson from 1960 to 1964.